Exploring The APA Code of Ethics

 The general principles section of the APA Ethics Code lays out five guiding ethical values psychologists can strive to uphold.
 While the general principles are not considered binding, psychologists are often expected to adhere to them while practicing.

-A. Beneficence and nonmaleficence
+A. Beneficence & nonmaleficence

 The first principle aligns with the Hippocratic oath practiced by medical doctors, "Do no harm."
 It's the basic understanding that psychologists act in the best interest of their clients.
 Practicing under this principle includes an understanding that the psychologist can significantly impact the client, so they should not be unduly influenced.

-B. Fidelity and responsibility
+B. Fidelity & responsibility

-Under this principle, psychologists must remain loyal to their clients and have high professional standards.
+Under this ethical principle, psychologists must remain loyal to their clients and have high professional standards.
 They are responsible for their actions and are also asked to accept the consequences of mistakes.
 This principle involves holding oneself and each other accountable to these standards.
 This principle also urges psychologists to provide a certain amount of their work pro bono—at a reduced cost or free.
 For some, volunteer work may fulfill this suggestion.

 C. Integrity